How is renewable energy good for business?

 Thanks to the FiT scheme, there is a financial incentive for businesses to invest in renewable energy.
 Which means that renewable energy is as good for your bottom line as it is for the environment; a tangible business case for renewable energy.

-Renewable energy tariffs are becoming increasingly popular – for example, last year Opus Energy customers got 100% renewable energy at no extra cost – and with some shopping around you can find the best contract for you and your business.
+Renewable energy tariffs are becoming increasingly popular – for example, last year Opus Energy customers got 100% renewable energy – and with some shopping around you can find the best contract for you and your business.